-- (1) The College Director or delegate will advise relevant personnel within Navitas and the University of Sydney within 48 hours after becoming aware of any reportable allegations or reportable convictions involving College staff, affiliates, or the accommodation and welfare providers to USPP students, or earlier if practicable.
-The University of Sydney will make reports to external regulatory or statutory authorities as required. - (2) All allegations will be investigated in line with USPP policies and the relevant legal obligations for protecting children.
+- (1) The College Director or delegate will advise relevant personnel within Navitas Australia and the College within 48 hours after becoming aware of any reportable allegations or reportable convictions involving College staff, affiliates, or the accommodation and welfare providers to the College's students, or earlier if practicable. - (2) All allegations will be investigated in line with the College's policies and the relevant legal obligations for protecting children.
 The College may seek advice and guidance relating to investigations from Human Resources and/or external agencies. - (3) Investigations will be conducted consistent with procedural fairness.
-A fair, transparent and appropriate approach will be taken to investigations, information provision and handling, and to all processes and decisions concerning people involved with reportable allegations. - (4) If there is a critical incident involving students under 18, the College Director will follow the USPP Critical Incidents Involving Students Policy and Procedures, including notifications of relevant critical incidents to NSW Police, NSW agencies and other relevant Commonwealth agencies within 24 hours. - (5) If an allegation of sexual misconduct or sexual harassment is made, the College will implement the procedures set out in the Sexual Misconduct Policy and Procedures, the Student Code of Conduct and/or Staff Code of Conduct as relevant. - (6) The College will assist the University of Sydney to meet its reportable conduct obligations by providing records of its investigations. - (7) Refer to the Sexual Misconduct Policy and Procedures for details of when the College Director or delegate may make a voluntary report to the NSW Department of Communities and Justice where there are reasonable grounds to suspect a young person (16 or 17 years) is at risk of significant harm.
+A fair, transparent and appropriate approach will be taken to investigations, information provision and handling, and to all processes and decisions concerning people involved with reportable allegations.

+- (4) If there is a critical incident involving students under 18, the College Director will follow Critical Incidents Involving Students Policy and Procedures, including notifications of relevant critical incidents to NSW Police, NSW agencies and other relevant Commonwealth agencies within 24 hours. - (5) If an allegation of sexual misconduct or sexual harassment is made, the College will implement the procedures set out in the Sexual Misconduct Policy and Procedures, the Student Code of Conduct and/or Staff Code of Conduct as relevant. - (6) The College will ensure it meets its reportable conduct obligations by providing records of its investigations.
+Information will be shared to the University of Sydney, where necessary, as the principal provider of the course if the case involved a USFP packaged student. - (7) Refer to the Sexual Misconduct Policy and Procedures for details of when the College Director or delegate may make a voluntary report to the NSW Department of Communities and Justice where there are reasonable grounds to suspect a young person (16 or 17 years) is at risk of significant harm.